Basic informations

 to the body weight.
 Too much physical effort, too long walks with the dog during

+its growth stage, increase the trauma within the joint.
 The symptoms of dysplasia may appear at every age.
 They are:

 The symptoms do not always correspond with the radiologically-diagnosed level